splunk/public-o11y-docs/gdi/get-data-in/integrations.rst

 Microsoft Azure services
 ----------------------------------

-To learn about Azure and Splunk Observability Cloud, read the following:
+To learn about Azure and Splunk Observability Cloud, read :ref:`get-started-azure`.

-* :ref:`get-started-azure`
-* :ref:`azure-metrics`
-* :ref:`ingest-azure-log-data`
-* :ref:`infrastructure-azure`

-The following Azure services send metrics to Infrastructure Monitoring out-of-the-box:
+You can collect data from the following Azure services out-of-the-box:

 .. list-table::
   :header-rows: 1